OB7-IRD/ers-dropper-syc/docs/installation.rst

 Prerequisites
 -------------

-ERS Dropper requires to install Python_ 3, Java_ and the PostgreSQL_'s relational database management system.
+ERS Dropper requires to install `Python 3 <http://www.python.org/>`_, Java_ and the PostgreSQL_'s relational database management system.
 Moreover the user you are logging in as must have sudo privileges.

 Installation
 ------------